andreimerlescu/andreimerlescu/PROJECTS.md

 ---

-## Commercial

-I have two packages that I sell which include **topobuilder** which deploys a container to a multi-region load balanced managed stateful cluster.
-The second is called **sovereign** which uses _topobuilder_ to deploy [lemmings](https://github.com/andreimerlescu/lemmings) in a _multi-region load testing session_ that simulates **real world load**.
-My commercial software is built on the backs of my free software.

----

 | Sub-Page | Description |
 |------|-------
 | [COMMERCIAL.md](/COMMERCIAL.md) | I offer **commercial services** to companies that have _multi-region **hosting and load testing** needs_. |